 Tracking the Financial Effects of the Disruption

 Whether or not you are subject to an existing accounting order or plan to request one, tracking the effect of the disruption is critical in the event situations change and deferrals accelerate as expected.
 This list is by no means intended to be exhaustive.
 Rather, it is for your consideration as you plan your regulatory responses to the disruptions caused by COVID-19.
 The decision to defer specific items or include them in your request for recovery should be the result of collaborative discussions with your accounting, regulatory, and strategic planning functions.

 - Lost revenues due to suspension of economic activity translating into significant load loss in commercial, industrial, and public authority classes.

 - Lost revenues to help customers facing hardship, such as suspended late fees and reconnect fees.

-- Increased expenses such as bad debt, PPE supplies, sanitation protocols, quarantine site preparation for mission critical employees, work from home expenses, PTO for quarantined employees, etc.
+- Increased expenses such as bad debt, PPE supplies, sanitation protocols, quarantine site preparation for mission-critical employees, work-from-home expenses, PTO for quarantined employees, etc.

 - Capital Expenditures (Capex)

 - Increased capex, such as laptops, networking, and security-related investments associated with your workforce working from home.
-These types of investments will be particularly susceptible to the detrimental impacts of regulatory lag and highlight the need to address it in your next proceeding.
+These types of investments will be particularly susceptible to the detrimental impacts of regulatory lag and highlight the need to address them in your next proceeding.